Keyonnag/anime-watchlist-API/README.md

-# Anime Watchlist

-Anime Watchlist is a web application for anime enthusiasts to keep track of their favorite anime titles and write personal reviews.
-Users can search for anime titles using the Jikan API or another anime-related API and add them to their watchlist.
-They can also create personal reviews of anime titles they have watched, update their reviews, and remove anime titles from their watchlist.

-## Technologies

-Anime Watchlist is built with the following technologies:

-- React for the front-end
-- Node.js and Express for the back-end
-- PostgreSQL for the database

-## Features

-The following features are implemented in Anime Watchlist:

-- Search for anime titles using the Jikan API
-- Add anime titles to a watchlist
-- View anime titles in the watchlist
-- Create personal reviews of anime titles
-- Update personal reviews of anime titles
-- Remove anime titles from the watchlist

-## Getting Started

-To get started with Anime Watchlist, you will need to install the following software:

-- Node.js
-- PostgreSQL

-After installing the required software, you can follow these steps to get started:

-1. Clone the repository to your local machine
-2. Navigate to the project directory in your terminal
-3. Run `npm install` to install the project dependencies
-4. Create a PostgreSQL database for the project
-5. Create a `.env` file in the root of the project and add the following environment variables:
-6. Start the front-end server with the command `npm start`
-7. Open your browser and navigate to `http://localhost:3000` to use the application.

-## Contributing

-Contributions to Anime Watchlist are welcome!
-If you find a bug or would like to suggest a new feature, please open an issue or submit a pull request.

-## License

-Anime Watchlist is licensed under the [MIT License](https://github.com/<username>/<repository>/blob/main/LICENSE).
+# Animuse

+This is the backend for my Animuse Application.
+See https://github.com/Keyonnag/anime-watchlist-app-frontend

+Animuse is an anime watchlist app that allows users to keep track of the anime they want to watch or have already watched.
+This application was built using PostgresSQL, Express, PG, Axios, React, and Bootstrap CDN.

+The app uses Jikan API to display a list of 9 random animes on the home page, filtered by only PG-13 animes to avoid any adult content.
+Users can generate a new list of 9 animes by clicking on the "More Anime" button.
+Users can also add an anime to their watchlist by clicking on the "Add to Watchlist" button on an anime card.

+The watchlist page displays all the animes that the user has added to their watchlist.
+Users can update their review of the anime and also delete an Anime from the watchlist showing full CRUD functionality.

+## Installation

+To run the application locally, follow these steps:

+1. Clone the repository to your local machine.
+2. Install the necessary dependencies by running `npm install`.
+3. Create a database in PostgreSQL and update the `.env` file with your database information.
+4. Run the database migration by running `npm run migrate`.
+5. Start the server by running `npm start`.

+## Dependencies

+The following dependencies were used in this project:

+- Express
+- pg
+- dotenv
+- cors
+- nodemon (devDependency)
+- React (frontend)
+- bootstrap CDN (frontend)
+- axios (frontend)

+## API

+The app uses the Jikan API to generate the list of animes on the home page.
+Visit the [Jikan API documentation](https://jikan.moe/docs) to learn more about the API.

+## Future Improvements

+- Add user authentication and authorization.
+- Allow users to rate an anime and sort their watchlist by rating.
+- Allow users to search for an anime and add it to their watchlist.
+- Allow users to share their watchlist with friends.

+## Authors

+- Keyonna Garfine

+## Acknowledgments

+- The creators of Jikan API.
+- The creators of PostgresSQL, Express, React, and Bootstrap.